vdombrovski/ansible-openio-monitoring/README.md

 ### Description

-This playbook will deploy the netdata/InfluxDB/grafana stack on an admin machine + N nodes.
-It comes preconfigured with all the necessary retention policies, queries, credentials, and an out of the box dashboard.
+This playbook will deploy the Netdata/Prometheus/Grafana stack on an admin machine + N nodes.
+It comes preconfigured with an out of the box dashboard.

-> This branch contains some tweaks in order to run on slower systems.
-Main changes are:
-- Netdata reporting set to 30s
-- Downsampling via CQ is disabled
-- Fsync delay set to 100ms
-- Max queries set to 10
-- Query timeout set to 20s
-- Max compactions limited to 2 cores

 ### Prerequisites: